dantmnf/libavbuggyduration/README.md

 2. Repeat first audio frame in specified time
 3. Multiply all timestamps and make the last timestamp to specified time (aka. ~~红色有角三~~倍速)

-There is nothing now.
-Please check it months later.

 Docs
 ------